 The Engage Academy Transition

 Deaf students with developmental disabilities (including, cognitive delays, autism, ADHD, etc.), benefit also from the supportive environment of working in small teams with several PSD staff to develop hard and soft employment skills, prior to participating in individual internships.
 This pre-trainings can make all of the difference in enabling students who have independence potential to succeed.
 The Engage Academy’s transition focus is from 3rd grade through graduation with the goal of students with significant disabilities being job-ready for employment within their community at graduation.

 Career interests explored include teaching, childcare, culinary arts, computer technology, maintenance & housekeeping, photography, art, auto mechanics, office administration/clerical, nursing, dance, and others.
-Check out this article and video about our program.

 Our goals are to strengthen their awareness and understanding, and help the students recognize the strengths of their abilities; and not to be, or feel limited by any disability.
 The program teaches the importance and benefits of a strong work ethic, and how to advance and accomplish ones hopes, dreams and life goals.

 PSD partners with businesses, the community and agencies to offer internship and mentorship opportunities for the students.
 Students attend scheduled work experience sessions (weekly and/or monthly) offered by partner organizations.
 There is no charge to the community partner organization for their participation.
 PSD provides transportation, student supervision, communication support through a sign language interpreter and lunch for the students as needed.